-VAT is charged on purchases made by consumers in the EU.
+VAT is charged on purchases made by consumers in the EU and UK.
 VAT applies to any merchant selling a product or service (including digital products like an online course) to a consumer based in Europe.
 In general, the location of the merchant doesn't matter—it is the location of the consumer that determines whether or not VAT should be applied.

 NOTE: These are general recommendations.
 Teachable cannot give tax or financial advice and is not liable for any losses or tax liabilities due to actions taken (or not taken) based on these recommendations.
 Always consult a local tax professional when planning your taxes.

 If you are selling content to students in the EU/UK, Teachable automatically charges tax on all purchases made from the EU/UK, regardless of which payment gateway processes the transaction.
 That is, Teachable will calculate the tax amount and will automatically include it with the charge amount on the product sales page.
 On the checkout page, the tax amount will be listed as a line item:

 By default, Teachable will also collect and remit tax to the EU/UK for any transaction that occurs through Teachable’s native payment gateways (the Monthly Payment Gateway or Teachable Payments).

 However, creators processing transactions through a custom payment gateway are solely responsible for remitting tax to the relevant tax authorities.
 Teachable will not file tax for these transactions.
 If you are responsible for remitting tax payouts, then you can use Teachable’s transaction reporting tools to determine the tax rates charged to your students.

 |Teachable Payments||Teachable will automatically calculate, collect and remit tax depending on the student’s location.|

 |Monthly Payment Gateway||Teachable will automatically calculate, collect and remit tax depending on the student’s location.|